Plumbing in Melbourne, FL

 Home / Melbourne / Plumbing

-Best Plumbing in Melbourne, FL — 2026 [1 Pro]
+Best Plumbing, Drain Cleaning & Water Heater Services in Melbourne, FL — 2026 [1 Pro]

 1 trusted plumbing pro serving Melbourne and nearby areas.
 Compare services, ratings, and contact directly — no lead fees.

 Looking for the best plumbing in Melbourne, Florida?
 We track 1 verified local plumbing pro serving Melbourne, Brevard County, and surrounding neighborhoods including Eau Gallie, Suntree, Indialantic (adjacent).
 Collectively they've earned 181 Google reviews at an average of 4.3★.
 Melbourne is known as Space Coast tech hub — L3Harris and Northrop Grumman major employers, easy beach access at Indialantic.
 It's engineering jobs at coastal central-FL prices — popular with aerospace and defense workers.
 Climate here: subtropical Atlantic — drier than south Florida, summer storms cluster in afternoon, winter nights can hit the low 40s.
 Space Coast plumbing handles brackish well water inland and salt corrosion coastal — well-water filtration is a frequent companion service.
-For plumbing specifically, local homeowners plan around direct Atlantic hurricane exposure, brackish well water inland, salt corrosion on coastal homes.
+For plumbing specifically, local homeowners plan around direct Atlantic hurricane exposure, brackish well water inland, salt corrosion on coastal homes. $170–$285/hr · water heater $1,050–$1,750.
 Florida plumbing problems hit hard — slab leaks from shifting limestone, water heaters destroyed by hard water, and old galvanized lines failing all over the state.
 The plumbing companies below handle emergency leaks, water heater replacement, full repipes, drain and sewer cleaning, water filtration installs, and gas line work.
 All are licensed Florida plumbers (CFC) and most offer 24/7 emergency service across every major Florida market.

 All Plumbing in Melbourne